 16. Valuer-General may engage assistance under contract

-(1) The Valuer-General may engage under contract for services such valuers and professional, technical or other assistance as may be necessary to enable the Valuer-General to perform his duties and functions effectively.
+(1) The Authority’s employing authority has to act on the advice of the Valuer-General whenever it exercises its powers under the Public Sector Management Act 1994 section 100(1) relating to the engagement under contract for services of such valuers and professional, technical or other assistance as may be necessary to enable the Valuer-General to perform his duties and functions effectively.

-(2) The Valuer-General shall not engage a person under this section as a valuer if he is employed by, or a member of, a rating or taxing authority.
+(2) A person cannot be engaged under contract for services as a valuer to assist in the performance of the Valuer-General’s duties and functions if he is employed by, or a member of, a rating or taxing authority.

-(3) A person engaged by the Valuer-General under this section shall be deemed, for the purposes of sections 8 and 13, to be an officer assisting the Valuer-General in the administration of this Act.
+(3) A person engaged under contract for services as a valuer to assist in the performance of the Valuer-General’s duties and functions shall be deemed, for the purposes of sections 8 and 13, to be an officer assisting the Valuer-General in the administration of this Act.

-(4) A person engaged by the Valuer-General under this section is not a person appointed under Part 3 of the Public Sector Management Act 1994; and subject to this Act and to any award or agreement in force under the Industrial Relations Act 1979, the Valuer-General may effect, suspend and terminate the engagement subject to such terms and conditions as the Valuer-General determines.
+[(4) repealed]

 [Section 16 amended by No. 32 of 1994 s.
-19.]
+19; No. 60 of 2006 s.
+172.]

 16A.
 Minister to have access to information